Updated: Sep 8

 The benefits of integrating Ayurveda, the knowledge of life itself, into your day, balances the doshas, increases energy, the daily routine that emerges soothes anxiety and depression.

-In the section that follows, I will walk you through 5 ways you can use Ayurveda to treat your depression starting today.
 Please note, this content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
-If you need help with your treatment plan consult your doctor and book a free consultation with me.
+If you need help with your treatment plan consult your doctor.

 1.)
 Focus on Gut Health